sphynkx/bkp2tg/README.md

 Progress would be slow..
 Finally in channel would be appeared some posts with attached volumes of backups archive.

-6. If everything is OK - set cron task:
+6. If everything is OK then set cron task:

    0 0 1 * * /opt/lahbkp/lahbkp.sh